maspen/what_drives_the_price_of_a_car/README.md

 ```
 ![alt](images/6_lr_scatter_plot.png)

 Both of the MSE are small and close to one another.
 The coefficients also suggest the desired intercept.
-The curve in the 'residuals' suggests that there is another factor (perhaps or more of the dropped columns that plays a part in the prediction)
+The curve in the 'residuals' suggests that there is another factor (perhaps one or more of the dropped columns that plays a part in the prediction).

 The Principal Component Analysis yielded:
 ```